albertopiras/dialogflow-fulfillment-sailsjs/README.md

 (the port is the same of the SailsJS process )

-You will obtain an univoque address like "http://code_alphanumeric.ngrok.io" that will point to your local server instance, this will save you a lot of time.
+You will obtain an univocal address like "http://code_alphanumeric.ngrok.io" that will point to your local server instance, this will save you a lot of time.

 Copy the nkrok address (http://code_alphanumeric.ngrok.io/api/bmwmodels) and use it in your dialogflow Fulfillment/Webhook section.